MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]

 > [!TIP]
-> Eliminate the need for an Azure Load Balancer for your Always On availability (AG) group by creating your SQL Server VMs in [multiple subnets](availability-group-manually-configure-prerequisites-tutorial-multi-subnet.md) within the same Azure virtual network.
+> If you would prefer to eliminate the need for an Azure Load Balancer for your Always On Availability Group (AG) , create your SQL Server VMs in [multiple subnets](availability-group-manually-configure-prerequisites-tutorial-multi-subnet.md) within the same Azure virtual network.
+This configuration is not currently supported for deployment via the Azure portal and you will need to configure the AG manually.

 This article describes how to use the [Azure portal](https://portal.azure.com) to configure an availability group for SQL Server on Azure VMs within a single subnet.